MStokluska/GraphQL-Tutorial/readme.md

   console.log(`🚀 Server is running at: http://localhost:${port}/graphql`);
 });
 ```
-We no longer need the REST methods so you can delete them.
-Next, we are adding Apollo Server to our project.
-Then, applying a schema ( that is yet to be implemented ) to our Apollo Server, finally, we can apply middleware to it, which is express and path - also called - endpoint.
+ Next, we are going to add Apollo Server and then apply a schema, that is yet to be implemented, to our Apollo Server.
+Finally, we will add Express and path middleware which is also known as endpoint.

-- Create a new folder within our `server` folder, called `schema`
+- Create a new folder called `schema` within the `server` folder
-- In `schema` folder create a file called `typeDefs.graphql` which is going to hold types that we have specified above.
-Paste the following code:
+- In this new folder create a file called `typeDefs.graphql` and insert the following code into this file:
 ```
 type User {
     id: ID!